walt-er/hooks-workshop-notes/README.md

             ```

     * useEffect callback is synchronous, cannot await
-        * because the cleanup function needs to be set immediately
+        * this is because the cleanup function needs to be set immediately
         * inner asnyc functions within useEffect are fine
         * for quick actions, use promises
 * useEffect (and all other hooks) can be broken out into separate functions, known as custom hooks, which allows them to be more flexible and therefore powerful